thorntail-examples/rest-http-secured-redhat/README.md

 The identity token contains information about the user such as username, email, and other profile information.
 The access token is digitally signed by the realm and contains access information (like user role mappings).

-This `access token` is typically formatted as a JSON Token that the Swarm application will use with its Keycloak adapter to determine what resources it is allowed to access on the application.
+This `access token` is typically formatted as a JSON Token that the WildflySwarm application will use with its Keycloak adapter to determine what resources it is allowed to access on the application.
 The configuration of the adapter is defined within the `app/src/main/resources/keycloak.json` file using these properties:

 ```